 Registering a design is the most efficient way to protect the appearance of your products.
-Registration is cheap compared to other registered IP rights.
+Registration is cheap compared to other registered intellectual property rights.
 It gives you monopoly protection, so you can enforce your registered design without having to prove that the infringer copied anything.
+A well put-together design registration and a competently pleaded claim will allow you to protect the appearance of your products against both knock-offs and inadvertent look-alikes.

 Contents: